maxDcb/C2TeamServer/README.md

 The Teamserver is a stand alone application which communicates with a client with GRPC channel (SSL).
 The Teamserver handle listeners.
 Implant run on the target host.
 Each implant or beacon which connect back to the TeamServer open a session.
 The session is used to control the implant, send commands and receive results.
-Listener and implant/beacon can run on TCP, HTTP and HTTPS
+Listener and implant/beacon can run on TCP, SMB, HTTP and HTTPS

 ![alt text](https://github.com/maxDcb/C2TeamServer/blob/master/images/ListenersAndSessions.png?raw=true)